timrdf/DataFAQs/lib/sadi.python/readme.md

-These are compiled from source, since they may be ahead of Jim's releases.
+These are compiled from source, since they may be ahead of Jim's releases [on Google Code](http://code.google.com/p/sadi/downloads/list).

 Compiling done by: